Estimated Reading Time: 10 Minutes

 ACTION STEP #2: Commit to reading as a habit.
 Starting each day with 15 minutes of reading and/or audio booking on your daily commute will drastically increase your weekly total.

 HOW to Read: Turn Your Reading Into ACTION

 As I read a book I’m constantly asking myself, “How can I apply this to my personal workflow, to MFF, or to BFU?”
 I’m relentlessly looking for ideas to incrementally improve every element of the businesses.

-These days I’m rarely the person responsible for integrating the idea, so I think of myself like a squirrel looking for “acorns” to hand off the team.
+These days I’m rarely the person responsible for executing the idea, so I think of myself like a squirrel looking for “acorns” to hand off the team.
 In fact, I call this process “Looking for Greatness Acorns.”

-To effectively remember, organize, and prioritize your actions steps, you must have (or create) a trustworthy system to capture your ideas.
+To effectively remember, organize, and prioritize your action steps, you must have (or create) a trustworthy system to capture your ideas.
 In my case, those action steps first get jotted down in my notebook.
 After that, different action steps will call for a number of potential next steps.